-Balusters should not greater than 4 inches apart, so a deck should have roughly 3 balusters per foot.
-Take the total feet of your deck and multiply it by 3 to get the number of balusters you’ll need.
+Balusters should not be greater than 4 inches apart, so a deck should have roughly 3 balusters per foot.
+Take the total linear feet of your deck and multiply it by 3 to get the number of balusters you’ll need.
 For example, a 25 feet deck would require around 75 balusters.
 Of course, this is not an exact measurement, so be sure to properly measure your deck or contact one of our experts to get the proper materials.

 Do I need special tools to install balusters?